Usually down the gym, walking the dog or out running in the Yorkshire hills when not on a beanbag writing ✍️

-Author of non-fiction books:
+Author of the following non-fiction books:

 Running For Our Lives 📖 (2022)